PropertyBrands/scr-stp-doc/api-spec.md

 ***

 ### POST : /api/partner/link
 The link route will let API Partners group applicants after they have already been submitted to STP.
-STP takes a simple xml payload with 2 ids:
+STP takes a simple xml payload with the a base OrderId and the other RIQ report numbers to include in the group:
 1. Applicant1 Id : The report number of the applicant to group
-2. Applicant2 Id : The report number of the applicant or applicant in a group that applicant 1 should be associated with.
+2. Additional Report Ids : The report numbers of the applicants applicant 1 should be linked with.

 ### Examples:
 1. **Request**: If the payload passes validation api partner will receive an immediate response indicating the record has been received and is pending.